Interplay between Black Holes and Ultralight Dark Matter: Analytic Solutions: Black hole domination

 \subsubsection{Love numbers}

 It is worth pointing out that, for intermediate distances, $\phi$ behaves as a massless scalar would, up to subleading $\mu$ corrections.
-The large $r$ behaviour of $\phi_{\text{intermed}}$ showcased in equation~\ref{eq2:blayerfar-intermediate} suggests, for a massive scalar perturbation, a definition of the Love numbers mirroring the one for the massless case: $c_2/c_1$.
+The large $r$ behaviour of $\phi_{\text{intermed}}$ showcased in equation~\ref{eq2:blayerfar-intermediate} suggests, for a massive scalar perturbation with $\mu r_\BH\ll 1$, a definition of the Love numbers mirroring the one for the massless case: $c_2/c_1$ (computed in \cref{eq2:c1c2_coefficients}).
 Since the result will turn out to be complex, this quantity will be called the scalar response coefficient (its real part being the actual Love number, the imaginary part being related to dissipation), and was calculated for example by Dubovsky et al~\cite{Charalambous:2021mea} (their equation~6.17) for rotating black holes but a strictly massless scalar.
 Riotto et al.~\cite{Kehagias:2022ndy} were able to reproduce this result as well, using near horizon approximations (see their equation~5.24).
 We obtain

 which is also identical to their formula after some mathematical manipulations and after choosing $\omega=\mu$, as we do throughout.
 This agreement is not surprising, because the mass $\mu$ of the scalar only affects the solution at large distances (the frequency $\omega$ terms dominates the near horizon zone, while the mass $\mu$ dominates at large distances; the factor $\mu$ in our equations~\ref{eq2:c1c2_coefficients},\ref{eq:love_numbers} would more generally be $\omega$).
 It makes sense that, in the limit $\mu\rightarrow0$, the massless behaviour is recovered (at finite distances).
-The are however two nontrivial physical points: \begin{enumerate} \item When $\mu r_\BH\ll1$, there is an intermediate $r$ region where the field behaves as if it were massless, allowing us to \emph{define} this quantity. \item Our method, besides its simplicity and generality, allows the computation of subleading corretions to~\ref{eq:love_numbers} in $\omega$ and $\mu$ (even taken to be different) \end{enumerate}
+The are however two nontrivial physical points: \begin{enumerate} \item When $\mu r_\BH\ll1$, there is an intermediate $r$ region where the field behaves as if it were massless, allowing us to \emph{define} the response coefficients and Love numbers.
+In the opposite regime $\mu r_\BH\gtrsim 1$, we do not have this parametric separation of scales and defining these quantities becomes much harder.
+We do not attempt to do so in this work. \item Our method, besides its simplicity and generality, allows the computation of subleading corrections to~\ref{eq:love_numbers} in $\omega$ and $\mu$ (even taken to be different). \end{enumerate}

 We summarize the behaviour of $\phi$ in the three regions in table~\ref{box:small_mass}.
 We showcase our results by plotting the real and imaginary part of $\phi$, this time for $\mu=0.1$.
 In order to have smooth transitions from the intermediate region to the boundary layer, we exploit that by assumption both $\phi_{\rm intermed}$ (equation~\ref{intermed}) and $\phi_\infty$ (equation~\ref{eq:small_mu_solution_far}) asymptote to the same $\phi_{\rm b.layer}$ (equation~\ref{eq2:blayerfar}, \ref{eq2:blayerfar-intermediate}) when $r\gg1/\mu^2$, $r\ll1/\mu^2$ respectively.